RainbowJM/thuusbezorgd-RainbowJM/DESCRIPTION.md

 RabbitMQ was used as message broker. it's responsible for the sending and receiving messages.

-Each service runs on a different server port.
+> Each service runs on a different server port.

 The database that was used is PostgreSQL.

 > For this application there was some modification made to the general configuration of docker.

+Furthermore there is a postman collection for each microservice that can be used to test the application.

+[link] (./Thuusbezorgd - Driver.postman_collection.json)

+[link] (./Thuusbezorgd - Order.postman_collection.json)

+[link] (./Thuusbezorgd - Stock.postman_collection.json)

 ### Driver Service